adulu-bang/NetStream-Caravel/README.md

    Incoming packet data is received through the MAC interface and buffered using an ingress FIFO to decouple I/O timing from internal processing.

 - **Header Extraction & Parsing**
-   The packet stream is fed into a parser FSM that extracts relevant header fields (e.g., protocol, addresses, ports) and formats them into structured metadata.
+   The packet stream is fed into a header buffer, where the header bytes are buffered before being forwarded to the parser FSM that extracts relevant header fields (e.g., protocol, addresses, ports) and formats them into structured metadata.

 - **Key Generation**
    A key builder module constructs a lookup key from the extracted metadata, which is used for rule matching.